 What is a lavender sachet and why would I use one?

-When finished, open bag, spread buds on carpet or furniture and vacuum to freshen both the area and your vacuum!
+When the scent eventually fades, open the sachet, spread the buds lightly on your carpet or furniture, and run your vacuum over them.
+This simple trick freshens both the area and your vacuum cleaner!

 Lavender is not simply a single scent.
 For most of us, we pick products based on both scent and use.